jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 % cd $TOPDIR/sim/vcs_rtl_build
 ```

 Then, let's set up an output folder where we'll tell vcs to dump our `.vcd` file.
 We run vcs to compile a simulation, and ./simv to run the simulation.
-Let's do a 4-state simulation for `test_basic` using the design `SortUnitStructRTL__nbits_8__pickled.v`.
+Let's run a 4-state simulation for `test_basic` using the design `SortUnitStructRTL__nbits_8__pickled.v`.

 ```bash
 % mkdir -p $TOPDIR/sim/vcs_rtl_build/outputs/vcd